IS CBD OIL LEGAL?

 the results of tests for molds, fungus, and bacteria.

-Suppliers should be willing to stand behind their product while clearly sharing information.
+Suppliers trying to sell CBD should be willing to stand behind their product while clearly sharing information.
 If you are unable to verify the validity of any claims, or, if reviews and other research bring up concerns, it may be best to pursue other product options.
 Your health should always come first.

 While the official word on CBD as an illegal or legal substance remains somewhat “gray,” arming yourself with information and understanding the demonstrated benefits of the oil, its various forms, and the way it may further your health journey is critical.